-- (1) Eligibility Requirements - (a) An applicant must have been a regular member in good standing with The Canadian Kennel Club (CKC). - (b) An applicant must be a member of (CKC) for two (2) consecutive years immediately preceding the application. - (c) An applicant must be nineteen (19) years of age or over. - (2) Qualifications [Board Motion #37-12-18] - (a) An applicant must have personally instructed draft dog classes, trained, handled and completed a CKC Draft Dog Test title on at least one (1) dog for each level of competition at which he/she wishes to judge. - (b) The club, organization or the participant must provide written verification where the applicant instructed classes.
+- (a) An applicant must have been a regular member in good standing with The Canadian Kennel Club (CKC). - (b) An applicant must be a member of (CKC) for two (2) consecutive years immediately preceding the application. - (c) An applicant must be nineteen (19) years of age or over.

+(2) Qualifications [Board Motion #37-12-18, #15-03-24]

+- (a) An applicant must have personally instructed draft dog classes, trained, handled and earned a CKC Draft Dog Test title on at least one (1) dog for each level of competition at which he/she wishes to judge. - (b) The club, organization or the participant must provide written verification where the applicant instructed classes.
 If there is no club or organization involvement, the applicant is to provide letters of confirmation from at least two (2) participants that are CKC members.
-These forms are to be submitted to the CKC. - (c) Prior to becoming licensed, an applicant must serve as a Draft Dog Test Chair and Chief Steward at a CKC Draft Dog Test which offers the DD and DDX.
+These forms are to be submitted to the CKC. - (c) Prior to becoming licensed, an applicant must serve as a Draft Dog Test Chair or Test Secretary, and also Chief Steward at a CKC Draft Dog Test which offers DD and DDX.
 Documentation regarding these assignments must be verified in writing by the club and/or Event Secretary.
-All documentation is to be submitted by the club. - (3) Apprenticing [Board Motion #37-12-18] - (a) Once the application and supporting documentation have been approved by the CKC, the applicant will be required to apprentice judge a minimum of eight (8) DD entries and two (2) DDX entries which may include Brace at either level.
-The apprentice judging must be completed at two (2) different CKC Draft Dog Tests, not less than three (3) months apart.
-[Board Motion #04-06-11] - (b) The applicant will be required to observe and mark his/her own marking sheets for the dogs/teams, independently.
+All documentation is to be submitted by the club.

+(3) Apprenticing [Board Motion #37-12-18]

+- (a) Once the application and supporting documentation have been approved by the CKC, the applicant will be required to apprentice judge a minimum of eight (8) DD entries and two (2) DDX entries which may include Brace at either level.
+The applicant is required to apprentice judge at a minimum of two (2) separate Draft Dog tests that are held at least three (3) months apart.
+[Board Motion #04-06-11, #15-03-24] - (b) The applicant will be required to observe and mark his/her own marking sheets for the dogs/teams, independently.
 Marking sheets will be provided by the club.
-The applicant will explain his/her pass or fails with the judges after the test. - (c) The applicant must ensure at the conclusion of the test that the officiating judges completes a Report On Apprentice Draft Dog Test Judge, which must be returned to the CKC with the test results by the officiating judge or club officials.

-- (d) The applicant must receive a minimum of two (2) reports.
+The applicant will explain his/her pass or fails with the judges after the test. - (c) The applicant must ensure at the conclusion of the test that the officiating judges completes a Report On Apprentice Draft Dog Test Judge, which must be returned to the CKC with the test results by the officiating judge or club officials. - (d) The applicant must receive a minimum of two (2) reports.
 On the Apprentice Draft Dog Test Judge form, for each level of competition, indicating that the officiating judge(s) recommends approval of the applicant.
-Submitted by the officiating judges or club official not the applicant. - (e) Upon completion of each apprenticing assignment, the applicant is required to review his/her score sheets with the officiating judges, at the judges' convenience, after the conclusion of judging. - (4) Licensing [Board Motion #37-12-18] - (a) Upon review of the applicant's reports, CKC will communicate with the applicant regarding his/her approval.
+Submitted by the officiating judges or club official not the applicant. - (e) Upon completion of each apprenticing assignment, the applicant is required to review his/her score sheets with the officiating judges, at the judges' convenience, after the conclusion of judging.

+(4) Licensing [Board Motion #37-12-18]

+(a) Upon review of the applicant's reports, CKC will communicate with the applicant regarding his/her approval.